-First and foremost, it’s very distracting for the people actually trying to watch the game.
+First and foremost, it’s very distracting for the people who are actually trying to watch the game.
 For anyone who hasn’t experienced the wave in person, I can guarantee that it will drive you nuts.
-Say your favorite player is up at the dish in a one run ballgame with a runner on second, full count, and two outs.
+Say your favorite player is up at the plate in a one run game with a runner on second, full count, and two outs.
 The pitcher gets set and begins driving towards home plate.
-But wait a sec, here comes the wave and uh… oh, you just missed the pitch.
-Other fans are cheering as the runner is coming around to score and you’re just left clueless because people were blocking your view.
+Wait a sec, here comes the wave and uh… oh, you just missed the pitch.
+Other fans are cheering as the runner is coming around to score and you’re just left clueless because people doing the wave were blocking your view.
 So, while you are now sitting there pissed off because you missed everything, some overly excited people around you are going crazy saying, “Oh look, here it comes again!
 Here it comes!
 Get ready!
 3-2-1 WOOOHOOO!”
 And this happens five, six, maybe seven, hopefully not eight more times until these people get their fill of the stupid activity.
-They don’t care anything about what’s going on in the game, but they’re all about standing up and flailing their arms like an inflatable outside a used car dealership.
+They don’t care anything about what’s going on in the game.
+Instead, they’re fully invested in standing up and flailing their arms like an inflatable outside a used car dealership.
 Bottom line, it’s distracting to you, the person next you, and the person next to them.
 Sit down and let people enjoy the game!

 Finally, it’s not just fans who hate it.
-Big name players are calling for the wave to end!
+We’ve got players who are calling for the wave to end!
 Mets pitcher Noah Syndergaard is a prime example of one of those guys who’s trying to lead the charge to end this activity.

 Home team stadium started the WAVE tonight.
 Lost 14-4.
 Coincidence? #justsaying #🚫🌊

 — Noah Syndergaard (@Noahsyndergaard) April 12, 2017